IGlab-VUMC/MAGE_ab_generation/README.md

 _Antibody_generation_: script for generating antibody sequences against RBD.
 This yields a CSV file with raw sequences which can be analyzed using the notebooks in the previous directory.
 - To run, specify n number of sequences to generate, and an output csv name.
-- Example: python generate_antibodies.py --n=5 --output=MAGE-RBD_antibodies.csv
+- Example: python generate_antibodies.py --n=1 --output=MAGE_antibodies.csv
 - This was tested on an Nvidia A6000 and took ~15 seconds to generate one antibody sequence.

 _Fine_tuning_: script and example subset dataset (n=1000) for fine-tuning Progen2.